Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/public-solving-making-an-autopilot-navigator.md

 };
 ```

 What happens is that we reduce the map and have the rows.
-I Also add the `I` there to determine the current row index.
+I Also add the `I` to determine the current row index.

 Then I use the `indexOf` to determine if this row has the character we are looking for.
 If yes, we return the row (`I`) and the index of the character (`find`).

-Let's try it out on the array I said above, and find the `N` character:
+Let's try it out on the array I said above and find the `N` character:

 ```js
 const northPole = findPosition(map, 'N');